-Tom Nardi is an associate in the Business Litigation practice group.
-He is a graduate of Temple University’s James E. Beasley School of Law and brings to Archer a variety of litigation experiences.
-Tom was a summer associate at Archer before graduating from Temple.
-While in school, he also worked as a law clerk for a sole practitioner in Philadelphia suburbs, a judicial intern for the Honorable Daniel Anders of the Philadelphia Court of Common Pleas, and as an LSAT tutor for students considering seeking admission to law school.
-Tom was also a teaching assistant for several Civil Procedure classes, and won several awards participating in Temple’s nationally-recognized Trial Advocacy program.
+Tom was a summer associate at Archer before graduating from Temple Law School.
+While in school, he worked as a law clerk for a sole practitioner in the Philadelphia region.
+He also served as a judicial intern for the Honorable Daniel Anders of the Philadelphia Court of Common Pleas.
+During school, Tom was a teaching assistant for Civil Procedure classes.
+He won several awards participating in Temple’s nationally-recognized Trial Advocacy program.
 He also interned with the Philadelphia District Attorney’s Office, the Philadelphia Law Department, and the Pennsylvania Innocence Project.
 Tom was a Note and Comment Editor for Volume 89 of the Temple Law Review.

-Before law school, Tom worked on political campaigns across the region and across the country, including in Philadelphia, Delaware, and South Dakota.
+Prior to law school, Tom worked on political campaigns across the region and across the country, including in Philadelphia, Delaware and South Dakota.

 - Associate, Temple American Inn of Court